We have a highly qualified and passionate team of therapists

 Holly believes the best way to help people is to help them learn how to help themselves.
 Each of us has gifts and strengths.
 Sometimes we need help uncovering or realizing how our strengths can lead us to solutions.
 Holly strives to provide a nonjudgmental, safe, confidential, and nurturing environment where clients can talk about tough stuff.
 Using an eclectic, integrative therapy approach, Holly tailors treatment plans to meet each client’s individual needs.
 She offers a welcoming place for clients to talk about their faith and religious or spiritual beliefs and values.
 For those who prefer, Holly combines the best of psychology with biblical insight to achieve hope and healing.
 Holly enjoys seeing adults, adolescents, teens, individuals, couples, and families.
 Holly has unique insight into the issues and challenges that pastoral families and physician families experience.
 She can help people with all kinds of concerns and issues including but not limited to life changes, relationships, religious/spiritual growth, hurt, and confusion, narcissistic injury, food/eating/body issues, sexuality concerns/confusion, intimacy, depression, shame, alcohol and other addictions (religion, exercise, shopping, pornography, busyness/doing, spending, others).
 Holly is a member of the American Counseling Association and the American Association of Christian Counselors.

 Hello!
 My name is Wendy Muska and I am happy to join the Soar Services therapist team providing services to my hometown of Siren, Wisconsin and also Shell Lake, Wisconsin where I have lived for the past fifteen years.
 Thank you for taking the time to check out our website.
-I am aware that time is a commodity that we don’t have in excess and I offer evening and weekend appointments to accommodate working families and busy schedules.

 My approach to therapy is always to help a person discover what they do well, enhance strengths and provide positive encouragement while we work toward solving issues and working toward goals identified by my clients.
 Often times, we get stuck and can’t see why we continue to struggle with the same issues in our life; this is a frustrating experience.
 I understand this frustration and try to keep our sights on solutions to the issue often utilizing a Solution Focused therapy model.
 I also enjoy working with struggling couples who would like to improve their relationship.
 I am divorced and remarried to my ex-husband so I can offer a unique perspective to the process.
 I am a mother of two grown sons and have traveled the path of parenting and also understand the struggles of teenagers and the heart of parents.